thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 You can choose which symbol to display next to the value and the number of digits after the floating-point number.
 These settings are useful if you want to apply the same settings for all axis.
 For example, if you are showing temperature readings for multiple devices, you can add '°C' or '°F' symbol.
-However, if you are displaying both temperature and humidity, you have to configure these data keys separately using data key settings.
+However, if you are displaying both temperature and humidity, you have to configure these datakeys separately using datakey settings.

 ##### 6. Advanced widget settings